How to Edit a PDF on Mac in 2021

 - To crop images: click the image to select it, and click the "Crop" option on the top menu.
 Drag the blue box around the image to select a portion of the image to crop.

 - To rotate images: click the image to select it, and click the "Rotate" icon on the top menu.
 You can continuously click the "Rotate" button to change the orientation of the image into your desire position.

 - To extract images: select the image and tap on the "Extracting" button on the top menu.
 Then you can select a folder to save the extracted image.

 Step 4.
 Add Markups to PDF on Mac

-When you need to annotate your PDF, you can make use of the markup tools will be useful.
+When you need to annotate your PDF, you can make use of the markup tools that will be useful.
 Click on the "Markup" button on the left menu bar.
 You'll then see all of the options on the below toolbar.

 - To highlight PDF text: click on the "Highlight" icon, and then select the text content you want to highlight.
 You can change the highlight color on the right side menu.

 - To add a sticky note: click on the "Sticky Note" button, and then click on the area where you want to place the sticky note to insert it.

 - To use other annotation tools: you'll find other annotation tools on the menu bar, such as "Underline", "Pencil", "Shapes", "Stamp" and so on.
 Simply select and apply your desired annotation.